edgio-docs/edgio-docs/guides/delivery/control/configure/caching_and_delivery.md

 <Tip>**Manage** permissions are required to delete delivery configurations.</Tip>

 1. Click the **Remove Link** icon from the configuration options.
 2. Select **OK** to acknowledge the link removal.
-You will see a confirmation message.
+You will see a confirmation message, and you can now work with the configurations as you typically do.
 3. Click the rubbish-bin icon to delete the link.
-You can now work with the configurations as you typically do.